nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ##### `operator_config`

-Operator is a Tezos address which initiates token transfer operation.
+Operator is a Tezos address which initiates token transfer operation on behalf of the owner.
 Owner is a Tezos address which can hold tokens.
 Operator, other than the owner, MUST be approved to manage all tokens held by the owner to make a transfer from the owner account.